 4 – Kinaesthetic Learners

-Kinaesthetic learners retain information best by engaging in activities and being hands-on with their learning.
-These learners are the hardest to cater to in an online environment as it is difficult to be “hands-on” behind a screen.
+Kinesthetic learners retain information best by engaging in activities and being hands-on with their learning.
+Therefore, these learners are the hardest to cater to in an online environment as it is difficult to be “hands-on” behind a screen.